R. ANDREW LEE

 “This EP release... is another excellent vehicle for R. Andrew Lee to showcase a subtle virtuosity and sensitive musical touch.”

-Press for An Hour for Piano
+Tom Johnson: An Hour for Piano

 Review in the Journal Notes